cciw-uk/cciw.co.uk/docs/project.rst

-CCIW project overview
+CCiW project overview
 =====================

 Architecture
 ------------

-The CCIW site is fairly standard Django site.
+The CCiW site is fairly standard Django site.
 It is currently hosted on DigitalOcean.

 We use: